hohsieh/hec-ras-docker/README.txt

 ```

 If you want to mount s3 buckets for your data, add the relevant lines to your projects `run.sh` script.
-You can see an example of the configuration you will need in the included `run.project.example.sh` file.
+You can see an example of the configuration you will need in the included `example.project.run.sh` file.
 Note that if you decide to mount an s3 bucket, you do not need to mount the local directories as well.

-run.project.example.sh:
+example.project.run.sh:

 ```
 ...